-SUMMER CAMP BUSING FOR Long Island, Brooklyn, Manhattan, and Queens Kids
+SUMMER CAMP BUSING FOR Long Island, NYC, Brooklyn, Manhattan, and Queens Kids

 For over fifty years, Usdan has offered an enriching arts, music, theater, creative writing and dance summer camp experience to children all over the region, from Manhattan, Queens, and Brooklyn in New York City, to Port Washington and Huntington, and all over Nassau and Suffolk counties.
 Usdan offers busing to and from camp from convenient central pickup locations.
 For more information on busing, please visit our Transportation page.

 Our open-air writing studios provide a welcoming environment for young storytellers to write poetry, short fiction, and plays, individually and in small collaborative groups.
-Use your imagination and find your creative voice, while developing concrete elements of storytelling like structure, point of view, and conflict and resolution.
+Use your imagination and find your creative voice, while learning concrete elements of storytelling such as structure, point of view, and conflict and resolution.

-Writers collaborate with peers from other artistic disciplines and use the natural environment to inspire their writing.
-Writers also explore the forms in which creative writing shows up in everyday life, such as journaling) and in a variety of careers (such as writing commercials and plays).
+Creative Writing students collaborate with peers from other artistic disciplines and use the natural environment to inspire their writing.
+Writers also explore the forms in which creative writing shows up in everyday life (such as journaling) and in a variety of careers (such as writing commercials and plays).

-Under the instruction of an experienced writing educator and practicing writer, writers spend their days considering the structure and idea of form through word games, writing, revising, sharing, and collaborating.
-The session culminates with a student open mic and performance as well as the development of individual student portfolios.
-All levels welcome.
+Under the instruction of an experienced writing educator and practicing writer, students spend their days considering structure and form through word games, writing, revising, sharing, and collaborating.
+The session culminates in a student open mic and performance as well as the development of individual student portfolios.
+All levels are welcome.
 Classes are grouped according to age division and grade.

 “It encouraged me to be more creative than I thought I could be.”